How My Hobby App Inspired a Feature in My Favorite Word Game

 I set a few ground rules before choosing an idea to work on:

 Make something you’ll want to use.
-I wanted whatever I built to actually be useful to me day to day.
+I wanted whatever I built to actually be useful to me on a daily basis.
 I’ve had a few side project attempts in the past that were novel, but not ultimately very useful.
 The goal here was to actually use what I built.

 Keep it simple, write it mostly by hand.
 Whatever I built, I actually wanted to ship it.
 And, after so many years as an engineering leader and manager, I actually wanted to get into the weeds and write the code myself.
 Vibe Coding is awesome (you’re reading a vibe-coded blog right now), but that wasn’t my goal this time around.

 Ship it and share it for free.
 I knew I’d be more excited to build something if I could share it with a community that would enjoy it.
 But, I also didn’t want to turn my hobby project into a business or side hustle during my intentional career break.
-That meant the app shouldn’t cost much or anything to host or run.
+That meant the app shouldn’t cost much or anything to host and maintain.

 These criteria narrowed the field of possibilities significantly.
-And while working on one of my favorite daily word games a perfect candidate for an app came to me.
+And while working on my favorite daily word game, a perfect candidate for an app came to me.

 Like all great hobby projects, the domain is a bit niche, so let me take a step back to explain some of the background.